 You’re probably saying to yourself, “But these definitions aren’t the 8 body positions!”

 And yes.
 You’re right.
-That’s because you create the positions from mixing different terms, which we’ll explain below.
+That’s because you create the positions from mixing different terms, and dancers often begin with one position before transitioning to others.
+By combining these terms, you can form various positions, which are the fundamental units of ballet technique.
+We’ll explain how these combinations work below.

 Croisé Devant is a position where the dancer stands facing a corner at an angle to the audience.
 The dancer’s leg closer to the audience is known as the working leg, and is extended in the fourth position, pointing on tendu to the front.
 The dancer’s arms are in the fourth position, with the lower arm on the same side as the extended leg.